27

 - views, authorizations, access profiles, indexes, primary and foreign keys, etc are defined in it.

-Other Data Models You Should Know
+Additional Data Models in DBMS You Should Know

 1. Hierarchical Data Model